secretstartups/handbook/hiring/job-families/index.html.md

 ### Hiring Process
 Candidates for this position can expect the hiring process to follow the order below.
 Please keep in mind that candidates can be declined from the position at any stage of the process.
 To learn more about someone who may be conducting the interview, find their job title on our [team page](/company/team/).
 * Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.

-{add a bulleted list of the hiring process steps here}
+* {add a bulleted list of the hiring process steps here}

 Additional details about our process can be found on our [hiring page](/handbook/hiring).

 ## Role
-{add brief description of the role} The {add the position title} reports to the {add the reporting position and link to the job family or headding (if on the same page).
-This should be the final sentence}.
+{add brief description of the role} The {add the position title} reports to the {add the reporting position and link to the job family or headding (if on the same page).}.

 ### Responsibilities
 * {add a bulleted list}